A government-issued photo I.D. will be required to sign in.

 - Challenges to event results must come from a registered participant, must be made either in-person, or via email to Tony@omnigoevents.com, and must be received no later than one hour after closing of the race finish line.

-All deferrals must be submitted via a rider’s Bikereg.com account no later than 48 hours before the packet pickup date. (e.g., If race day is a Sunday, packet pickup would be Saturday and deferrals would need to have been completed by the rider prior to midnight on Wednesday.)
+All deferrals must be submitted via a rider’s Bikereg.com account no later than on week prior to the packet pickup date. (e.g., If race day is a Sunday, packet pickup would be Saturday and deferrals would need to have been completed by the rider prior to midnight on the prior Friday.)

 All Entrants must line up in the "official" start line area – Entrants may not start in front of this area;